kebreeze/558Project3/README.md

 # 558Project3

-1. A brief description of the purpose of the repo
-2. A list of R packages used
-3. Links to the generated analyses
-4. The code used to create the analyses from a single .Rmd file (i.e. the render() code)

 ## Purpose
 This report contains a set of predictive models with automating mechanism.
 The data to be analyzed is the Online News Popularity Data Set summarizing a heterogeneous set of features about articles published by Mashable in a period of two years.
 The goal is to predict the number of shares in social networks (popularity).
 The dataset contains 39,644 observations with 61 variables.